Making the Coast More Resilient to Climate Change

 Our Marshes for Tomorrow Initiative is a coast-wide effort to identify marshes currently surrounded by undeveloped land and to protect that land.
 That way, as sea levels rise, there’s potential for these marshes to migrate inland and reestablish themselves.
 We’re also working with people, towns, and other organizations to support efforts to restore marsh systems, and make sure they’re working as well as they can.

 In recent years, we have protected land surrounding Mount Desert Island’s Jones Marsh, high priority marshes in Old Pond in Hancock, and 133 acres (including a significant amount of salt marsh) on the Weskeag River in South Thomaston.
+We’ve also begun a significant marsh restoration project at Old Pond Marsh.
 These are just a few of the many projects that MCHT donors have made possible.

 Conserving Connected Landscapes